rdegges/django-twilio/docs/source/settings.rst

 Here we explain each setting, it's requirement, and why you might want to use it.

-Each setting should be placed in your settings.py file.
+Each setting should be placed in your settings.py file, except the ``TWILIO_ACCOUNT_SID`` and ``TWILIO_AUTH_TOKEN`` variables, which should be kept in your environment variables to ensure proper security.

 **TWILIO_ACCOUNT_SID**